anaclumos/WWDC18/Beyond WWDC.md

 >
 The next step I will take is providing my computer knowledge to the students.
 I already took the AP Computer Science course and the exam and got a perfect score.
 Also, during the school programming class, I had plenty of experience tutoring my friends and younger students.
 Feeling competent to teach the basics of computer, I volunteered to lecture international students in my STEM organization called "Namseoul University Global Education Institute" where I eventually taught how to utilize computer programs.
 Furthermore, if my project moves on successfully, I will spend my next vacation at the computer library in Cambodia, teaching students about the basics of computer science.
 >
 But to make a real difference, I should figure out how to achieve the last goal, to provide deep knowledge from sophisticated hardware design to modern software engineering.
 This is the most significant reason why I should attend WWDC.
 By exchanging thoughts with the world's leading technicians, I would be able to deepen my knowledge.
 Furthermore, being with those gifted students who receive this scholarship will elucidate the importance and responsibility of acting intellectuals.
 I would appeal fellow students to join me in ways they can.
 I would do that because that’s just the right thing to do.
 After all, making the world a better place—I believe that’s what technology is about.
+>
+#### Written by Sunghyun Cho on 31 March 2018